 Treatment for Lomotil Addiction

 It’s also important that those who are faced with a diphenoxylate addiction seek professional treatment to understand the root cause of their abuse.
 At Talbott Recovery, our day treatment and intensive outpatient programs are designed to help those who are abusing drugs such as Lomotil.
-With three convenient locations in Atlanta, Dunwoody, and Columbus, GA, the treatment you need to heal your addiction is never far from home.
+With two convenient locations in Atlanta and Dunwoody, GA, the treatment you need to heal your addiction is never far from home.
 Contact Talbott Recovery today to learn more about our programs and treatment options.